PhyloSofS-Team/DANCE/doc/README.md

         tensor = np.frombuffer(f.read(numModels * numSeqs), dtype=np.uint8).astype(bool).reshape((numModels, numSeqs))
         return tensor # ouput has shape (number of conformations, number of atoms)
 ```
+#### Removed conformations

+Use the **-u** **--outputRemoved** option to export the discarded conformations.
+This option generates a CSV file containing three columns: the removed conformation, the conformation that led to its removal, and the RMSD  between the two conformations

 ### CifAlignment launcher